Updated: Apr 19

 Want to more tips for birth and postpartum?
 Make sure to subscribe to my newsletter now to get information that will help you birth with confidence!

-Jaimie Zaki, owner of Little Bear Services, LLC is a Birth Photographer, Labor Doula, & IBCLC serving families in South Jersey and Central New Jersey.
-Mother of three, military wife, and lover of coffee, Jaimie enthusiastically supports hospital and home births in Burlington County, Camden County, Mercer County, Atlantic County, Ocean County in New Jersey.
+Jaimie Zaki, owner of Little Bear Services, LLC is a Birth Photographer, Labor Doula, & IBCLC serving families virtually and soon in person in Wichita Falls, Texas and the surrounding Texoma area.
+Mother of three, military wife, and lover of coffee, Jaimie enthusiastically supports hospital and home births in Wichita Falls, Texas, and the surrounding Texoma area.
 If you reside outside of this service area, there are online courses and virtual support packages available!
 Jaimie is excited to serve your family!
 Learn more about Jaimie and the services she offers!

 Keywords: Induction, medical induction, how to avoid induction, home induction, natural induction methods, induce labor at home, home remedies for inducing labor, castor oil for labor induction, spicy food for labor, drinking red raspberry leaf tea during pregnancy, Red raspberry leaf tea and labor induction, safely using herbs in pregnancy, herbs and pregnancy, pregnancy teas, herbal tea recommendations for pregnancy